shashankgurunaga1/shashankgurunaga1/README.md

     -Currently a freshman at UVCE,Bangalore.

     -I love to involve myself in projects involving full stack web and app development

+    -I am an enthusiast in competitive programming

     -I am currently venturing into deep learning

     -I am an eager and avid learner and am curious to know and learn new technologies

 <img src="https://komarev.com/ghpvc/?username=your-github-shashankgurunaga1&color=green" ></img>
 <br>